 2. Remove excess water

 Excess water and mildew can dull the appearance of your stone over time, especially if you’ve neglected to reseal your material.
-Removing excess water with a squeegee after your shower can help maintain the natural luster of the stone.
+Removing excess water with a squeegee after your shower can help maintain the natural lustre of the stone.

 3. Ensure proper ventilation

-Regardless of what stone you choose, ensuring your bathroom and shower is properly ventilated will help prevent mildew and mold growing on the surface or in the grout.
+Regardless of what stone you choose, ensuring your bathroom and shower is properly ventilated will help prevent mildew and mould growing on the surface or in the grout.
 After wiping your shower down to remove excess water, open the shower door or window, or keep your fan on to help the stone dry faster.

 4. Clean the grout

-Grout whether it’s between natural stone or porcelain tiles is prone to mold and mildew growth if not cared for.
+Grout whether it’s between natural stone or porcelain tiles is prone to mould and mildew growth if not cared for.
 Simply use a stone-safe grout cleaner that’s non-abrasive and gently lift the grime with a soft nylon brush or a toothbrush for hard to reach areas.